SpheeresX/yeeturl-server/README.md

 No - GitHub automatically takes care of that for us.
 You only need to run it if you've modified the front-end's source code (in `src/`).

+**Can I use this in my own project?**

+Yes!
+Please host your own instance if it's a large-scale project though.

 </details>

 <details>